Skip to content

 YouTube’s metadata guidelines emphasize two things when it comes to using keywords:

-• Be honest.
+• Be honest

-• Choose quality over quantity.
+• Choose quality over quantity

 These rules also apply to features like tags and categories.
 Only include tags in the “tags section” of your upload—not the video description.
 Add one or two categories to help YouTube understand who to recommend your video to.

-7. Offer real value
+7. Offer value to your viewers

 Before you publish any video, ask yourself: